othila-crypto/Masternode-Guide/README.md

 masternode outputs
 ```

-*This gets the proof of transaction of sending 10,000 OTH: When the transaction is completed you see outputidx: 1*
+*This gets the proof of transaction of sending 10,000 OTH*

 **Step 5:** Still on the main computer, go into the OTH data directory: